The Anatomy of a Blockchain Prediction Market: Polymarket in the 2024 U.S. Presidential Election: Polymarket: Architecture and Trade Mechanisms

 (b) Trader Y wants to buy three YES shares of the candidate A outcome for 0.70 USDC.

-The Polymarket operator matches these orders and submits them to the \texttt{NegRiskCtfExchange} contract, which executes the token swap.
-Traders do not have to wait for market resolution, they can sell their shares at any time, locking in profits or cutting losses.
+The Polymarket operator matches these orders and submits them to the \texttt{NegRiskCTFExchange} contract, which executes the token swap.
+Traders therefore do not need to hold their shares until resolution; they can sell shares before the event settles, locking in profits or cutting losses.

-\subsection{Position Split, Merge and Conversion}
+\subsection{Position split, merge, and conversion}

 While P2P trading facilitates price discovery, the creation of new shares is governed by a separate set of on-chain functions.
-These functions are executed via Polymarket's custom \texttt{NegRiskAdapter} smart contract, which is built on the base Gnosis CTF smart contract to accommodate the categorical markets with multiple outcomes.
-Among these functions, \texttt{splitPosition(.)}, \texttt{mergePositions(.)} and \texttt{convertPositions(.)} are three key functions that are critical to understanding the protocol.
+These functions are executed through Polymarket's custom \texttt{NegRiskAdapter} smart contract, which is built on the base Gnosis \texttt{CTF} smart contract to accommodate categorical markets with multiple outcomes.
+Three functions are central for understanding the protocol: \texttt{splitPosition(.)}, \texttt{mergePositions(.)}, and \texttt{convertPositions(.)}.

-\subsubsection{Position Split}
+\subsubsection{Position split}

-The \texttt{splitPosition(.)} function is the on-chain function for creating new outcome shares, recorded as \emph{PositionSplit} events.
+The \texttt{splitPosition(.)} function creates new outcome shares and is recorded as \texttt{PositionSplit} events.
 It operates in two ways: